Black Business Month: 3 Ways Support Local Black Businesses

 1. Reach out to businesses and offer your expertise, support, or training.

-2. Pledge to shop a black business once a week for the month of August.
+2. Pledge to patronize a Black business once a week.

-3. Look up local black business groups and associations that support the growth of black-owned businesses and consider making a donation.
+3. Look up local groups and associations that support the growth of Black-owned businesses–like the Miami-Dade Chamber of Commerce–and consider making a donation.
 For example, the National Black Chamber of Commerce has many local chapters across the U.S.